dychdid/sparxHack/README.md

 **A**.
 This is not a Virus, this program aids in complete Sparxmaths.
 If you still feel unsure if this is a virus or not, you can put it through any antivirus program.
 You could use [VirusTotal](https://www.virustotal.com/) (Online Antivirus).

-#### Q: How do i turn off the Colour Themes.
+#### Q: How do I turn off the Colour Themes?

-**You cant turn off the colour themes, but you can you [Sintco Sparxmaths Solver Void Edition](https://github.com/SintcoLTD/sparxmaths-void).
+**You can't turn off the colour themes, but you can you [Sintco Sparxmaths Solver Void Edition](https://github.com/SintcoLTD/sparxmaths-void).
 It is the same program, but with not colour themes.** [Original Question](https://github.com/SintcoLTD/sparxmaths/issues/11)

 ## 🗣 Feedback